Who is Receivables Management Systems?

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Remove RMS Collections from Your Credit Report Today!
+Remove Receivables Management Systems From Your Credit Report Today!

-Lexington Law specializes in disputing RMS collection accounts.
+Lexington Law specializes in disputing Receivables Management Systems collection accounts.
 They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.

 - Aargon Agency, Inc.

 - Ad Astra Recovery Services